 Significant budget savings are included within the five year plan and the IJB has a strong transformation governance structure to monitor delivery of savings.
-High level themes have been developed to support budget savings, however the target savings for 2019-20 were not delivered.
-The challenging targets and uncertain impact of COVID-19 and financing arrangements for it indicate that the arrangements for financial sustainability have to be strengthened.
+High level themes have been developed to support budget savings.
+The challenging targets and uncertain recurring impact of COVID-19 and financing arrangements indicate uncertainty into 2021-22 however outline plans show appropriate arrangements for financial sustainability in place.